jchupick/development/PowerShell/AD/README.md

     Get-ADGroup -Filter 'Name -like "*Jenkins*"'

+## Find a Group or Groups and Get Members of Those Groups

+    Get-ADGroup -Filter 'Name -like "*Cybage*"' | Get-ADGroupMember

 ## (A little more than) Basic Commands

 Query servers, filtering by \*tst\*, grabbing the IP address as well